-Enclosed is the final report entitled Not-For-Profit Hospital Corporation - United Medical Center Financial Statements for the Fiscal Years Ended September 30, 2016, and 2015 (OIG No. 17-1-08HW) conducted by SB & Company, LLC (SBC).
-SBC submitted this component report as part of our overall contract for the audit of the District of Columbia's general purpose financial statements for fiscal year (FY) 2016.
+Enclosed is the final report entitled Not-For-Profit Hospital Corporation - United Medical Center: Financial Statements for Fiscal Years Ended September 30, 2017, and 2016 (OIG No. 18-1-08HW).
+SB & Company, LLC (SB&C) conducted the audit and submitted this component report as part of our overall contract for the audit of the District of Columbia's general-purpose financial statements for fiscal year (FY) 2017.

-On December 29, 2016, SBC issued its opinion on the financial statements and concluded that the financial statements present fairly in all material respects, in conformity with accounting principles generally accepted in the United States of America.
-SBC identified no significant deficiencies or material weaknesses in internal control over financial reporting.
+On December 29, 2017, SB&C issued its opinion on the financial statements and concluded that the financial statements present fairly in all material respects, in conformity with accounting principles generally accepted in the United States of America.
+SB&C identified no significant deficiencies or material weaknesses in internal control over financial reporting.

-If you have any questions concerning this report, please contact me or Toayoa D. Aldridge, Assistant Inspector General for Audits, at (202) 727-2540.
+If you have any questions concerning this report, please contact me or Benjamin Huddle, Assistant Inspector General for Audits, at (202) 727-2540.